 Macro photography.
 A kind of photography that reveals the macro world we live in with extreme detail.
 Irix has made that possible with the Irix 150mm f/2.8 Dragonfly.
-But what if I told you that you can do astrophotography with a macro lens?
+But what if I told you that you could do astrophotography with a macro lens?
 Yes, that’s right.
 You can photograph the night sky extremely well with this lens and get results you never imagined.
 Astrophotography is a difficult and unique type of photography because you need to know some details about the cosmos to capture the light within the deep space.

 Using the Irix 150mm f/2.8 for Astrophotography will make your life easier when working at night thanks to its technical details.